 Couples don’t need to be wealthy to have a prenuptial agreement, nor is it a sign of distrust.
 Instead it allows for couples to decide what is best for themselves and their spouses without the heat and resentment of a potential divorce.

-An attorney will charge by the hour for drafting a prenup.
+A Prenuptial Agreement Lawyer MD will charge by the hour for drafting a prenup.
 The cost will vary, depending on where you live and how complicated your finances currently are.
 The expected cost of a prenup is between $1200 for a relatively straight forward write up, to $2400 for a more complicated agreement.

 It is not generally advised for couples to attempt to draft their own DIY prenups.
 Prenups will only be accepted by courts under very specific grounds.
 It is, after all, a legal document, and it’s difficult to enforce without the proper language and procedure.
-Couples often can get out of prenups by claiming they didn’t consult with an attorney, so drafting one on your own can be anything from a waste of time to downright detrimental to divorce proceedings.
+Couples often can get out of prenups by claiming they didn’t consult with a prenuptial agreement attorney, so drafting one on your own can be anything from a waste of time to downright detrimental to divorce proceedings.

 Originally, prenups were intended to take care of property and finances, but these days they’ve expanded their scope.
 The most popular new addition is deciding in advance who will get to keep the family pets.
 Celebrities have gotten slightly more creative, with financial penalties for things like infidelity and weight gain.

 What absolutely cannot be considered is child custody.
 Custody is determined based on what is best for the child, and this will still need to be decided either by mutual agreement or in court.